 Ozone is an often-misunderstood element.
 Many people think it is unhealthy or a pollutant, which is simply not the case.
 Ozone is a natural substance (a variation of oxygen) and has many therapeutic uses, including the ability to stimulate a healing response in the body.

 Ozone (O3) is both an oxidant and an oxidizer.
-Healthy cells have antioxidant enzymes that allows them to be protected from ozone.
+Healthy cells have antioxidant enzymes that allow them to be protected from ozone.
 Pathogens such as bacteria have almost no antioxidant enzymes, which leaves them susceptible to being destroyed by ozone.
 Since ozone is simply three atoms of oxygen, there are no extra chemicals or additives and no side effects of ozone therapy.
 There are also no contraindications with other medications.
 In fact, our body’s white blood cells actually make ozone to help the immune system when fighting infections.

 Ozone therapy can disinfect the tooth structure when significant decay-causing bacteria have impacted it.
-In cases of severe decay that has penetrated the enamel, the tooth needs to be sealed, often with a crown in order to strengthen the weakened tooth structure and protect it from decay.
+In cases of severe decay that has penetrated the enamel, the tooth needs to be sealed, often with a crown, in order to strengthen the weakened tooth structure and protect it from decay.
 Ozone therapy can dramatically reduce the sensitivity that occurs after decay removal and restoration.
 Ozone can increase circulation or oxygenation in the treated area and also helps boost immune response.

 Ozone is an extremely powerful antimicrobial agent.
 Our dental team uses small applications of ozone, either in gas or liquid form, on infected areas of the teeth or gums to promote natural, effective destruction of the bacteria.

-In the end, ozone therapy is a way that patients can decrease expenses, minimize long term trauma, and improve recovery when receiving dental restorations.
+In the end, ozone therapy is a way that patients can decrease expenses, minimize long-term trauma, and improve recovery when receiving dental restorations.